 each disclosure year thereafter, subject to subclause (4), closing unamortised initial difference in asset values for the preceding disclosure year.

 For the purpose of subclause (2)(a), 'initial differences in asset values' means, subject to subclause (4), the sum of initial RAB values less the sum of regulatory tax asset values on the first day of the disclosure year 2010.

+For the purpose of subclause (1), ‘opening weighted average remaining useful life of relevant assets’ means-

+where:

+the 2010 weighted average remaining asset life of assets included in the initial RAB calculated by using initial RAB values as weights

+disclosure year less 2010.

 For the purpose of subclauses (1) and (2)-

 no account may be taken of unamortised initial differences in asset values of sold assets from the date of sale; and